allSamGit/CS410_Java_application/README.md

 * option 5: java Main.java Suzanne Viescas
 * option 6: java Main.java "Intro to Computers"  "Library! at Bown Crossing"

-##Important
+## Important
-To reset the database to the default data use these queries( needed after each run):
+To reset the database to the default state after each run use these queries:

 DELETE FROM `library`.`publishers` WHERE (`Name_` = 'Anna');
 DELETE FROM `library`.`borrowers` WHERE (`CardNo` = '31');